VmVest/Chainz_SEE_Balance/README.md

 sudo pip install -r requirements.txt --break-system-packages
 ```

-Prepare your .csv:
+Prepare your .csv file:

-You can export your wallet addresses from your Qt wallet software.
+- You can export your wallet addresses from your Qt wallet software.

 Run the script:
 ```bash